MikeyA-yo/movieapi/README.md

   "Response": "True"
 }
 ```
-Note you can also pass in to 3 genres like this `/recommend?genre=action,animation`
+Note you can also pass in 2 to 3(maximum of 3) genres like this `/recommend?genre=action,animation`